 The accompanying financial statements have been prepared on a basis that assumes the Company will continue as a going concern and contemplates the realization of assets and satisfaction of liabilities and commitments in the ordinary course of business.
-Through December 31, 2014 and June 30, 2015 (unaudited), the Company has funded its operations with proceeds from the sale of Class A-1 and Class A-2 Preferred Units and, for the six months ended June 30, 2015, with payments received under its collaboration arrangement with Novartis Institutes for BioMedical Research, Inc. ("Novartis").
-Since its inception, the Company has incurred recurring losses, including net losses of \$9.5 million for the period from May 7, 2014 (inception) to December 31, 2014 and \$4.1 million for the six months ended June 30, 2015 (unaudited).
+Through December 31, 2014 and September 30, 2015 (unaudited), the Company has funded its operations with proceeds from the sale of capital stock and, for the nine months ended September 30, 2015, with payments received under its collaboration arrangement with Novartis Institutes for BioMedical Research, Inc. ("Novartis").
+Since its inception, the Company has incurred recurring losses, including net losses of \$9.5 million for the period from May 7, 2014 (inception) to December 31, 2014 and \$7.2 million for the nine months ended September 30, 2015 (unaudited).
 The Company expects to continue to generate operating losses in the foreseeable future.

-In August 2015, following the Reorganization, the Company received gross proceeds of \$70.0 million from the sale of 13,336,601 shares of Series B preferred stock.
-The Company expects that the gross proceeds from the sale of Series B preferred stock, together with its cash of \$19.8 million as of June 30, 2015 (unaudited), will be sufficient to fund its operations for at least the next twelve months from the date these financial statements were issued.
+The Company expects that its cash of \$82.6 million as of September 30, 2015 (unaudited), will be sufficient to fund its operations for at least the next twelve months from the date these financial statements were issued.
 The future of the Company beyond that point is largely dependent on its ability to finance its operations through additional capital raising transactions and collaborations.
 Although the Company has been successful in raising capital in the past, there is no assurance that additional funding will be available on acceptable terms, if at all.
 The Company may seek additional funding through sales of equity or convertible debt securities or additional collaboration agreements.
 The terms of any financing may adversely affect the holdings or the rights of the Company's security holders.
 Debt financing and preferred equity financing, if available, may involve agreements that include covenants limiting or restricting the Company's ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 The Company may not be able to enter into additional collaboration arrangements.
 The Company's inability to raise capital as and when needed could have a negative impact on its financial condition and ability to pursue its business strategies.
 The Company could be forced to curtail the development of a product candidate, reduce or delay its development program or one or more of its other development programs, delay its potential commercialization or reduce the scope of any sales or marketing activities, or increase its expenditures and undertake development or commercialization activities at its own expense, which could adversely affect its business prospects.